jcollard/microStudio/AddingBoxes/solutions/README.md

 **Note:** The `move_lasers()` and `fire_laser()` functions work without changes because they already access properties like `.x`, `.y`, and `.vy` which exist on box objects.

 ### step9_solution.lua
-Complete solution after finishing Step 9 of the tutorial.
+Complete solution after finishing Step 9 of the lesson.

 **Based on:** colliding-lasers/starter.lua